supercollider/supercollider/README_WINDOWS.md

 different values, of course).
 It is possible to change configuration values by editing this file.
 If you get stuck and decide to configure the build from scratch, you can delete that file and restart.
-This way you can keep the files that have already been built, while making sure that all configuration values you add are generated from anew.
+This way you can keep the files that have already been built while making sure that all configuration values you add are generated from anew.
 This can save a lot of compile time.
 At times though, you might experience that it is necessary to remove everything in the build folder.